 Social forces are exerted largely by population characteristics, including population growth, density, and age distribution.
-The population within the Helena city limits is nearly 29,000, up 11% from the 2000 census.
-The population of Lewis and Clark County is nearly 60,000.
-The tri-county area includes the Helena city limits and the surrounding valley, and the adjacent bedroom communities in North Jefferson County and West Broadwater County.
-This tri-county area has a population of approximately 75,000.
-Helena and its surrounding communities, like much of Montana, have seen a large influx of people from the neighboring northwest states.
+The population within the Great Falls city limits is approximately 56,000 people, and Cascade County is nearly 79,000 people.
+Great Falls and its surrounding communities, like much of Montana, have seen a large influx of people from the neighboring northwest states.
 Overcrowding in larger cities has influenced moving to areas that offer smaller and often safer communities.
-Like much of Montana, Helena is viewed as a more affordable area to reside in, and also offers a very attractive physical environment.
-The median resident age is 38.8 years and the median household income is \$34,416 according to the 2000 census figures.
-The average sales price of residential real estate in 2004 was \$141,475 and as of April, 2005 the average sales price was \$167,110, which is an
+Like much of Montana, Great Falls is viewed as a more affordable area to reside in.
+Updated census figures show Great Falls population decreased 1% from 56,690 in 2000 to 56,155 in 2003.
+The median resident age is 37.8 years and the median household income is \$35,466 according to the 2000 census figures.